 Local Chill also has a large seating area outside that’s in a prime location right on Ocean Boulevard.
 It was the perfect spot for people watching while enjoying your ice cream.

 Location: 5140 Ocean Blvd, Sarasota, FL

 Big Olaf Creamery

 This place has been around for over 25 years and it’s no surprise that it’s one of the best places for ice cream in Siesta Key.
 The ice cream at Big Olaf’s is handmade in batches with super fresh ingredients.
 The line was to the door every time we walked by.
 And I could see why after just one bite.
 There are tons of flavors with some rotating specials, and we loved the blueberry cheesecake ice cream.

 Location: 2001 Cattleman Rd., Unit 123, Sarasota, FL

 Made in Rome Organic Gelato

 The gelato at Made in Rome is completely organic and homemade.
 Having been to Rome, I can truly say it rivals the gelato in Italy.
 Our favorite part was some of the unique flavors you can’t find anywhere else, with our son’s favorite being the Activated Charcoal.
 (It was seriously so good and kind of hilarious that our toddler looked like he put a charcoal face mask on after eating.)
 There are also several tables with outdoor seating available right outside.

 Location: 5204 Ocean Blvd, Sarasota, FL

 Are there any other kid-friendly places to eat in Siesta Key that you’d recommend?
 Please share in the comments so we can add to our list for next time!

-Click on an Image Below to Pin For Later:
+Click on the Image Below to Pin For Later: